-Search component.
+Search Component.
 The discovery component is copied from XCS, and is applied to the correct set.
 It selects two parents from [C] with a probability that depends on the classifier's fitness.
 The two parents are copied, creating two new children, which are recombined and mutated with probabilities χ and μ respectively.
 Finally, each offspring is introduced into the population, removing another classifier if the population is full.

-3.3 Evolutionary pressures in LCS
+3.3 Evolutionary Pressures in LCS

-Several studies (Wilson 1998, Bernadó-Mansilla and Garrell 2003) experimentally show that both XCS and UCS tend to evolve rule sets which are complete, consistent, and mini-mal representations of the target concept.
-This behavior has been theoretically supported by the interaction of two types of evolutionary pressures (Butz 2006): the accuracy pressure, which moves the search toward accurate rules, and the generalization pressure, which guides the search toward the most general representations.
-Moreover, mutation results in a pressure toward specificity.
+Several studies [33, 3] show experimentally that both XCS and UCS tend to evolve rulesets which are complete, consistent and minimal representations of the target concept.
+This behavior has been supported theoretically [6] by the interaction of two types of evolutionary pressures: the accuracy pressure, which moves the search towards accurate rules, and the generalization pressure, which guides the search towards the most general representations.
+Briefly summarizing, theoretical studies show that basing fitness on accuracy results in a pressure towards the specificity of maximally general classifiers.
+Also mutation results in a pressure towards specificity.
 The fact that the GA is applied in niches, while deletion is done over the whole population, tends to make rules more general.
-The global interaction of all these components favors the evolution of compact rule sets consisting of accurate and maximally general rules.
+The global interaction of all these components favors the evolution of compact rulesets consisting of accurate and maximally general rules.